zainab-Memon/Learning-React/03-React State & Working with Events/README.md

         enteredDate: "",
       });

+      // For Title
-      // For Title (here the arg name prevState holds the values of all input field before updating them) const titleChangeHandler = (event) => {
+      // here the arg name prevState holds the values of all input field before updating them const titleChangeHandler = (event) => {
         setUserInput((prevState) => {
-          return { ...prevState, enteredTitle: event.target.value }; // using spread operator to ensure that other pieces of data don't get lost and then overriding the Title with the new input value.
+          return { ...prevState, enteredTitle: event.target.value };
+          // using spread operator to ensure that other pieces of data don't get lost and then overriding the Title with the new input value.
         });
       };